psh3253/MacroDetector/README.md

 # MacroDetector
-Detects if the player used macro
+Detects if the player used macro in PocketMine-MP